typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/prefer-enum-initializers.md

 # `prefer-enum-initializers`

-Require each enum member value to be explicitly initialized.
+Requires each enum member value to be explicitly initialized.

 This rule recommends having each `enum`s member value explicitly initialized.